Folkor1/CI_PP5_GoldenCoin/README.md

 ### Contact

-- Contact form can be accessed from the footer.
+- The contact form can be accessed from the footer.
 - Contact form is displayed on the page.
 - Covered by user story 14